Bandolo/cabar_scraper/README.md

 The steps are simple, and you just need to download this reporsitory, activate the virtual environment (venv) and run the scraper through the command line.
 Below are the detailed steps.
 - 1.)
 Fork this repository and download this whole directory to your local computer
 - 2.)
-Using your Command Prompt on windows, navigate to the where you stored this downloaded reporsitory in your local computer
+Using the terminal, navigate to the where you stored this downloaded reporsitory in your local computer
 - 3.)
+Install Python 3.9 running the command
+'''
+brew install python@3.9"
+'''
+-
-Activate the "venv" folder(the virtual environment) by running the command "venv\Scripts\activate" in your command prompt
+- Activate the "venv" folder(the virtual environment) by running the command "venv\Scripts\activate" in your command prompt
 - 4.)
 Once the (venv) environment is activated, run this code "python scraper.py".
 - 5.)
 When you run the code, the scraper will ask you for two inputs:
   - "Please enter the Beginning ID number and press 'Enter'" : Here you enter the first matricule number you want the scraper to start scraping (for example 123439)